How do I write a will?

 Where should I store my will?

 Storing your will safely is crucial to ensure it can be found when needed.
-Here is where you can store your will:
+Consider storing it:

 At home in a fireproof and waterproof safe or locked filing cabinet